Build Cache

 PageCore Serialization

-With PageCore, cache serialization is simplified:
+With PageCore, cache serialization is type-safe via the Cacheable protocol:

 # Before: Manual field mapping (error-prone)